Bloom-host/BloomDocs/docs/running_a_server/velocity.md

 :::note

-This section also applies to forks based upon Paper such as Purpur or Airplane
+This section also applies to forks based upon Paper such as Purpur or Pufferfish

 :::